-At the end of 2014 Global Entrepreneurship Week, Einat wrote:
+At the end of the 2014 Global Entrepreneurship Week, Einat wrote:

-Ronit, who usually lectures adults and helps people believe in themselves and their abilities to connect with the forces that help them, took part in the 2014 Global Entrepreneur Week as a guest entrepreneur.
+Ronit, who usually lectures for adults and supports people to believe in themselves and their abilities, took part in the 2014 GEW as a guest entrepreneur.

 At the end of the lecture, she wrote: